torsday/notebook/dev_ops/docker.md

 docker pull [image_name]

+docker images # List all images on your system

+docker build -t [name for image] [directory where Dockerfile lives] # BUILDING an image from a dockerfile

-docker images # List all images on your system sudo docker commit [container ID] [image name] # COMMIT an image
+sudo docker commit [container ID] [image name] # COMMIT an image

 docker rmi -f IMAGE_ID # remove image